PostHog/posthog.com/contents/docs/webhooks/index.md

 ### Event

-- `name`: name of the event which triggered the Action
+- `name`: name of the event which triggered the action.
-- `properties`: See below.
+- `properties`: see section below.

 #### Accessing event properties